Sunday, June 30, 2024

 Simple enough to build:

 For hookup wire I used JST connectors purchased from Tayda.
 These came recommended from other techs, who said JST's can't be beat in terms of price, reliability, and ease of use.
 Indeed!
-The JST's were extremely easy to incorporate into the build.
+The JST's were extremely easy to incorporate.

-I used FreeCad to design a tray for the XY MINI board.
+I used FreeCad to design a tray for the XY-BT-MINI board.
 2mm nylon screws and nuts were used to fix the breakout board to the tray; 2.5mm screws and nuts to affix the tray to front panel.
-Once I knew I had a good stl file I uploaded the 3D stl file to PCBWAY for 3D printing; the prints came out great.
+Once I knew I had a good .stl file I uploaded the 3D .stl file to PCBWAY for 3D printing; the prints came out great.

-For pots I used 12mm A250K's because it's all I had in my junk box, but if you have A100K's use them instead (12mm or 15mm panel mount will do the trick)
+For pots I used 12mm A250K's because it's all I had in my junk box, anything from maybe A25K to A500K should work (12mm or 15mm panel mount will do the trick)

 Not a bug--a feature: I normalled the BT outputs to pairs of mixer inputs: left in 1 to 3, right in 2 to 4.
 To get a bit of extra boost from the BT module I could increase volume on 2 pots in series but of course this benefit was lost if I use inputs 3 and 4 for other purposes.

-Not completely ideal, but this avoided having to use more amplification for the BT board slightly weak output (see "improvements" below) to better match its output to the 10V P/P modules found on my bench.
+Not completely ideal, but this avoided having to use more amplification for the XY-BT-Mini's slightly weak output (see "improvements" below).
+With all pots all the way up, the XY-mini's output better matches the output of the 7-10V P/P modules found on my bench.

 MISTAKES?
 Yep.
 One BIG one.

-I spent a lot of time and energy making sure the 3d printed tray fit onto the front panel, the BT-XY-MINI could be screwed to the tray, and the hardware (JST's, regulator, 3.5mm jacks) were correctly sized for the pcb.
+I spent a lot of time and energy making sure the 3d printed tray fit onto the front panel, the XY-BT-MINI could be screwed to the tray, and the hardware (JST's, regulator, 3.5mm jacks) were correctly sized for the PCB.

 DOH!!!

 Not a big deal; this issue was corrected via the next PCBWAY PCB run; the better fitting PCB was then uploaded to the PCBWAY community site.
-Thanks to PCBWAY for their support and for turning around the improved boards in only a few days.
+Thanks to PCBWAY for their support and for turning around the improved boards in only a few days for testing.

 Fixed!